cloud66/help-old/_posts/how-to/1915-09-25-asset-pipeline.md

     <span class="highlighted">Setting this value to false means that your application doesn't use the asset pipeline at all, so precompilation is not relevant</span>.
 </p>

-### manifest.yml
+<h3 id="manifest">Manifest.yml</h3>

-Use our [Cloud 66 manifest file](/stack-features/manifest-files.html) to enable/disable asset pipeline precompilation using the following parameter with a true or false, find <td>an example</td> below:
+Use our [Cloud 66 manifest file](/stack-features/manifest-files.html) to enable/disable asset pipeline pre-compilation using the following parameter with a true or false, find <td>an example</td> below:

 <pre class="terminal">
 development:
     rails:
         configuration:
-use&#95;asset&#95;pipeline: true
+            asset&#95;pipeline&#95;precompile: true
 </pre>

 There is an hierarchical order to set up asset pipeline precompilation.
 The top one will override the others.